Navid200/xDrip/docs/Nightscout/ExistingCertificate.md

 ---

 ## Existing Certificate
-[Google Cloud Nightscout](./GoogleCloud.md) >>  You have an existing certificate that has exactly the same domains
+[Google Cloud Nightscout](./GoogleCloud.md) >>  You have an existing certificate that has exactly the same domain

 If you run "install Nightscout phase 2" again shortly after having run it before, you may get a note claiming that there is an existing certificate.
 ![](./images/ExistingCertificate.png)